Global citizens, teen US Open finalists have fans all over - NewsBreak

 Tennis also sent this year’s finalists on the move — in Fernandez’s case, her mother moved to California to help support the family while Leylah and her father remained in Canada to train.

 Now, they live together in Florida, where Jorge Fernandez has remained during these two weeks while coaching from afar via phone conversations.
-He's noticed the messages of encouragement that in recent days included tweets from Ecuadorian President Guillermo Lasso and Canadian Prime Minister Justin Trudeau.
+He’s noticed the messages of encouragement that in recent days included tweets from and .

 Leylah Fernandez didn’t always have such support.